Cindy597/msan622/final-project/README.md

   	The legend makes the data-ink lower, but I kept it since it is necessary for users to distinguish different standardized residuals level.
 The think the data-ink is good for this plot.

   * What I learned about the dataset from the visualization:
-  	From the above Mosaic, we can see that, no matter the price level of the dress, its ratings in summer are always higher than other season, which means dresses sold in summer was easier to get good rating.
+  	From the above Mosaic, we can see 'free' size and 'High' price level dresses has relatively high negative correlation, while 'free' and 'L' size  positively correlated to 'low' price level dresses.
+Also, 's' size dresses have positive correlation with Medium price dresses.

 * Interactivity
   ![IMAGE](inter5.png)

   * Select x-axis:
     The users have option to choose the x-axis variable they are interested in, for example, size, price, and so on.

-    Due the data limitation, there is only one numerical feature variable --- Rating, which is used as y-axis (the y-axis is always Rating for this Boxplot.
-  * Select fill-by variable:
+  * Select y-axis:
-    In addition to x-axis and y-axis, users can choose any fill-by variable they are interested in for grouping and comparison.
+    Also, the users have option to choose the x-axis variable they are interested in